pepes97/Semantic-Typing-Of-Events/README.md

 `type_model` is the model of BART, you can to choose between `base` or `large`.

 `batch_size` is size of the batch, default is 4

+`only_test` is the boolean for only testing the model

+`max_len` is max length of sentences in generation phase